 - Offer “smart parking” apps that let users locate empty parking spaces and reduce the time spent running a vehicle while looking for a space (this technology is in the pipeline).

 - Create zero- or low-emission zones where diesel-fueled vehicles are prohibited from entering or are forced to pay a fee.
 The idea is to encourage EV adoption in the city.

 - Deploy traffic management technologies that enable dynamic light signals.
 This reduces the time people spend sitting idly in their vehicles.

 City governments should also invest in sustainable transportation systems.
 That means migrating to electric buses and electric taxi fleets.
-As you'll read in a bit, some of the greenest cities in the world have electrified their public transportation.
+Some of the greenest cities in the world have electrified their public transportation.